Rehoboth's Blackwall Hitch is in the ocean block in the old Irish Eyes/Greene Turtle location at 52 Rehoboth Avenue.

 I took my obligatory walk around the room (pretending to look for the rest room, but I know I'm not fooling anybody) and other plates that looked good were the Lemongrass Shrimp Noodle Salad (this one's a main course) and the Crab Cake Sandwich.
 We've been to Blackwall Hitch several times, and things run consistently smooth.

 Blackwall Hitch is at 52 Rehoboth Avenue.
 Hours are 11 – midnight, Sun thru Tues.
 11 – 2am, Wed thru Sat.
 LIVE MUSIC Wed thru Sun.
 They serve a rather lavish Sunday brunch.
 DO CALL in the off season to check the entertainment schedule and the hours.

 For more info, check out their Facebook page: www.facebook.com/BlackwallHitchRehoboth/

 Off-season Specials & HoursSpecials & Moods change quickly.
 Always call a restaurant first.

 Sunday Brunch Menu starting at 10!

-LIVE jazz on the first Sunday of every month!
+LIVE jazz music during brunch on the first Sunday of every month!